System Context

 - communication mechanisms.

-Formalizing boundaries became necessary to:
+Formalizing boundaries became necessary in order to:

-- reduce change blast radius,
+- reduce blast radius,

-- improve separation of concerns,
+- improve separation of responsibilities,

-- enable independent evolution of high-I/O domains.
+- enable independent evolution of high-I/O areas.

 The system handles: